 Next, click the drop-down menu under "Your Explanation of the Retraction" and choose one of the three reasons for why you want to withdraw your bid.
 Then click Retract Bid. eBay will look into the circumstances of your bid, and if they feel you have a valid case for wanting to retract your bid, they will delete it for you.

-Anyway, that's an explanation of when and how you can delete a bid on eBay!
+And that’s our explanation of when and how you can delete a bid on eBay!
+To learn a little bit more about bidding on eBay, TechBoomers has an article with tips for bidding on eBay for you!

 Learn how to use